hmrc/mtd-itsa-vendors-roadmap/source/documentation/apis.md

 **Tax years**

 "Tax years" means the tax years which are affected by the change.
-"YY-YY+"" indicates that the change applies to tax year YY-YY and all later years.
+"YY-YY+"" indicates that the change affects tax year YY-YY and all later years.

 <a name="def_aqu"></a>